Skip to main content

 Karen Coles is Headmistress of Sarum Hall School with over 20 years’ experience in the independent sector since graduating from Exeter University with a BEd (Hons) degree in education.
 Having worked at Port Regis, Fulham Prep, Cheam and St George’s Weybridge, Karen has a long history of recommending Tudor Hall as a first-class option for girls' education.
 A serving Army Reserve Officer in the Intelligence Corps, Karen is also an accomplished swimmer, skier and tennis player so champions the importance of sport and working with others to achieve a collective goal.

-Karen sits on the Education & Welfare Committee.
+Karen is Chair of the Education & Welfare Committee.

 Ben Evans is Headmaster at Windlesham House School.
 He took over the Headship in 2020 following a very successful 8 years as Head at Edge Grove in Hertfordshire where he oversaw substantial growth of the school.
 Ben read History and Archaeology at Exeter, followed by a PGCE.
 He has taught in a variety of independent day and boarding schools both in the UK and internationally, taking up his first Headship at the British School in Colombo in 2008.
 Ben is a governor of two prep schools and sits on the advisory board for an international school in Sri Lanka.

-Ben is Chair of the Carrdus Committee and in addition to this he sits on Education & Welfare.
+Ben is Joint Chair of the Marketing, Admissions & Development Committee and sits on the Education & Welfare Committee.

 Nick Holliday is General Secretary of the Dulwich Preparatory Schools Trust and, for fifteen years until his retirement in December 2019, he was also Bursar of Dulwich Prep London, one of the UK’s largest independent prep schools.
 He is a graduate of Oxford University and spent ten years as an army officer in The Life Guards before moving into financial services.
 For twenty years he worked for various asset management companies looking after pension funds, charities and other institutions, latterly at Schroders.